DataDog/hiring-engineers/answers.md

 ## Instrument Google Hipster Shop to be traced by Datadog

-There is a big list of microservices involved in Hipster Shop and it would be too considerable effort to instrument them all.
+There is a big list of microservices involved in Hipster Shop and it would take long to instrument them all.
 I'll stick to the frontend service for this excercise.

-We need to include the DataDog Google Tracer
+We need to include the DataDog Go Tracer
 ```bash
 [lutz@socke microservices-demo]$ cd src/frontend
 [lutz@socke frontend]$ vi Gopkg.toml